nikito7/edpbox-dev/modbus/README.md

 Info:

-- "register_size" only in custom zip
+- "register_size" only in custom
+- not really needed after 2021.8
+- reduce requests in tri phase meter

 Usage: